jiang18/mph/docs/docs/examples.md

 ## Genetic correlation
 Estimating genetic and environmental correlations for the [QTL-MAS 2012](#qtl-mas-2012) dataset

 Bivariate REML can be transformed into univariate REML.
-Though MPH is not designed for estimating between-trait correlations, it can do so when provided with correct GRMs.
+Though MPH is not designed for estimating between-trait correlations, it can effectively do so when provided with correct GRMs.

 ### Genome-wide
 1. Make a new phenotype file and a new covariate file for a pair of traits.